Summary

 Key Differentiation

-■ Favorable Safety Profile: Pre-clinical and early clinical data indicate that IPG11406 is well-tolerated, with a therapeutic window exceeding 150-fold the effective dose, distinguishing it from conventional immunosuppressants with narrow safety margins.
+6. Favorable Safety Profile: Pre-clinical and clinical results indicate IPG11406 is safe and well-tolerated (a therapeutic window exceeding 150-fold the effective dose).

 Clinical Trials Summary